erikpukinskis/template/README.markdown

 # Erik's App Template

-This is just a little template I use to get Sinatra apps up and running.
-Works on Heroku.
+This is just a little template I use to get little Sinatra apps up and running.
+It's a minimal app that has a database-backed object (with Datamapper) and basic user authentication (signing up, logging in, etc).
+It installs on Heroku in a snap.

 # Deployment